JuliaLang/julia/doc/src/manual/functions.md

 normally or threw an exception.
 (The `try/finally` construct will be described in [Control Flow](@ref).)

 With the `do` block syntax, it helps to check the documentation or implementation to know how the arguments of the user function are initialized.
+Note also that a `do ... end` block creates a [Hard Local Scope](@ref) (as with all nested functions), so variables defined outside the block cannot be modified inside the block unless they are declared [`global`](@ref).

 ## [Dot Syntax for Vectorizing Functions](@id man-vectorized)